1926

 Autre Himalaya

-about his deep understanding of the Tibetan civilization
+about their deep understanding of the Tibetan civilization

 gained over his six years in Ladakh.